connxio/docs/temp-docs/adapters2/event-grid.md

 ## Configuring Event Grid endpoints in Azure `needs picture of correlationid`

-Please refer to the [Swagger documentation](https://cmh-prod-api-wa.azurewebsites.net/index.html) for what parameters are accepted for the CX `EventGrid` endpoint.
+Please refer to the [Swagger documentation](https://cmh-prod-api-wa.azurewebsites.net/index.html) for what parameters are accepted for the Connxio `EventGrid` endpoint.
 As with other Api endpoints (as described on the [Api page](/integrations/adapters/inbound/Api) only CorrelationId is required for new integrations.

 Event grid uses simple authentication patterns and does, at the point of writing, not support OAuth 2.0.
 Since this is the case we accept OCP token verification through [APIM](https://azure.microsoft.com/en-us/services/api-management/#overview).
 Supply this by configuring the APIM uri `https://cmh-messagehub-apim-prod.azure-api.net` with query parameters in your Event Grid configuration in Azure like so: